svlada/springboot-security-jwt/etc/blog.md

 ### <a name="introduction" id="introduction">Introduction</a>

-This article will guide through the process of implementing JWT authentication with Spring Boot.
+This article will guide you on how you can implement JWT authentication with Spring Boot.

-Following are two scenarios that we'll implement in this tutorial:
+We will cover the following two scenarios:

 1. Ajax Authentication
 2. JWT Token Authentication

 ### <a name="pre-requisites" id="pre-requisites">PRE-requisites</a>

-Please check out the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before you proceed reading the article.
+Please check out the sample code/project from the following GitHub repository: https://github.com/svlada/springboot-security-jwt before going further reading the article.

-The Sample project is configured with the H2 in-memory database.
-Data fixtures are included so that you can test authentication process easily just by running sample application.
+This project is using H2 in-memory database to store sample user information.
+To make things easier I have created data fixtures and configured Spring Boot to automatically load them on the application startup(```/jwt-demo/src/main/resources/data.sql```).

 Overall project structure is shown below: